Our research is editorially independent but we may earn a commission for purchases made through our links.

 Hoh Rain Forest

 The Hoh Rain Forest is among the only protected temperate rain forests in the Northern Hemisphere, and a not-to-be-missed destination on the west side of the peninsula.
 With an annual average of 140 inches of precipitation, the Hoh and the nearby Queets and Quinault valleys are true temperate rain forests, where annual precipitation can reach as much as 200 inches in the highlands.
-Located 19 miles inland from highway 101, you’ll find the Hoh Rain Forest Visitor Center and three loop trails nearby that offer an easy stroll and a fantastic sampling of the area.
-The one-and-a-quarter Spruce Nature Trail winds through the younger, late-secessional forests of red alder and cottonwood along the glacier-fed river, while the three-quarters of a mile Hall of Mosses Trail reveals the moss-covered maples that are especially magical in the spring.
+Located 19 miles inland from Highway 101, you’ll find the Hoh Rain Forest Visitor Center and three loop trails nearby that offer an easy stroll and a fantastic sampling of the area.
+The one-and-a-quarter Spruce Nature Trail winds through the younger, late-successional forests of red alder and cottonwood along the glacier-fed river, while the three-quarters of a mile Hall of Mosses Trail reveals the moss-covered maples that are especially magical in the spring.

 Puget Sound Express Whale Watching, Port Townsend